Visual Merchandising: 12 Insights How To Merchandise Your Store

 Visual merchandising is presenting, arranging, and displaying products in a way that makes them grab the shopper's eye and encourages them to pick up, try on, and ultimately buy the merchandise.

-When looking to learn how to merchandise your store display to draw your shopper's interest and sell more merchandise it is important to think about what story you want to present.
+When learning how to merchandise your store display to draw shopper interest and sell more merchandise it is important to consider what story you want to present.

-It's easy to pile an endcap with merchandise and slap on a bright red SALE sign, but how to move full-priced merchandise?
+It's easy to pile an endcap with merchandise and slap on a bright red SALE sign, but how do you move full-priced merchandise?

-That's the important part many articles about how to merchandise your store leave out.
-It isn't enough to create a "pretty display" - it has to convert lookers to buyers or it is a waste of time.
+Many articles about how to merchandise your store leave out the important part.
+It isn't enough to create a "pretty display"—it has to convert lookers to buyers, or it is a waste of time.

 Why?
 Because then the front of your store will resemble a yard sale more than a going retail space.

-But that takes knowing the dos and don'ts of inventory management.
-Does that seem intimidating to you?
+But that requires knowing the dos and don'ts of inventory management.
+Does that seem intimidating?
 It doesn't have to be.

 My secret?